 - Constantly update content, and audit your posts at least annually

 Google rewards updating content by ranking updated websites highly.
 This indicates that updating your website with more current data or trends is as important as creating new content.
 Each year, decide (with the help of plug-ins such as Ahref’s) if you want to keep the pages on your website as it is, or whether you should update, combine, or delete your posts.
+One easy way to keep your content fresh is to use AI writing tools such as paraphrase generator or content rewriter.
+These tools can help you quickly generate new versions of old content, making it easy to update your website on a regular basis.
 Doing this might even improve your website traffic.

 - Plug-in SEO or SEO Managers